mulle-nat/mulle-project/README.md

 `mulle-project-prerelease`         | Create a debian/git prerelease
 `mulle-project-redistribute`       | Hack
-`mulle-project-releasenotes`       | Create releasenotes from git logs `mulle-project-sloppy-distribute`  | Commit current changes, up the version count and distribute with releasenotes given on commandline
+`mulle-project-releasenotes`       | Create releasenotes from git logs `mulle-project-reposfile`          | Combine multiple REPOS files into one `mulle-project-sloppy-distribute`  | Commit current changes, up the version count and distribute with releasenotes given on commandline
 `mulle-project-sourcetree-doctor`  | Basic checks that dependencies are set up correctly `mulle-project-squash-prerelease`  | Squash multiple prerelease commits for beauty